 - 5 Echinacea: Ultimate effects, benefits, virtues

 - 9 Echinacea: Combination with other plants

 Echinacea Purpurea (or Purple Coneflower) is a very well-known medicinal plant that awakens and stimulates the immune system.
-It is very effective as prevention (or in the early stages of infection), but is not suitable for treating infection.
+It is very effective as prevention (or in the early stages of infection), but also really strong for treating infection.
 The root of the plant is generally used to treat infections of the respiratory and urinary tracts and to prevent flu and cold.
-This is not a plant that can be used at any time in any manner, or for too long a period of time, because its powerful effects on the immune system rely entirely on its being used correctly.
+This is not a plant that can be used at any time in any manner, or for too long a period of time without taking a break, because its powerful effects on the immune system rely entirely on its being used correctly.

 Echinacea: Medicinal Properties

 - stimulates, protects and reinforces the immune system very effectively (synergy with Ganoderma)

 - awakens the immune system, making it alert

 - pulmonary and respiratory infections: bronchitis, pharyngitis, rhinopharyngitis (synergy with Ganoderma, Garlic and Turmeric)

 - natural antibiotic, anti-infection